FraLaz1971/cbeginner/README.md

 program executable.
     int main(int argc, char **argv )
-it is called the signature of the main function argc and argv are the input argument to the function main() the function main() always return an integer, that gives 0 if the main() ended with no error argc is an integer expressing the input values given to the program, added 1 for the program name that is the first (index zero) argument char **argv or also char * argv[] it is an array of strings, of sets of characters that can be passed to the program say you have a program called my prog
+it is called the signature of the main function argc and argv are the input argument to the function main() the function main() always returns an integer, that gives 0 if the main() ended with no error, argc is an integer expressing the input values given to the program, added 1 for the program name that is the first (index zero) argument char **argv or also char * argv[] it is an array of strings, of sets of characters that can be passed to the program, say you have a program called my prog
     myprog.exe
 when you run it like: